Château Beychevelle

 Where the Gironde Shapes the Glass

 The gravel mounds of Saint-Julien-Beychevelle sit close enough to the Gironde estuary that the river functions as a genuine viticultural force rather than a backdrop.
 The water mass moderates temperature swings across the growing season, softening frost risk in spring and extending the warm window into autumn.
 That maritime buffer is most legible in the wines: Saint-Julien tends to produce Cabernet Sauvignon with more suppleness than the firmer, more extracted style associated with Pauillac to the north, yet with more structural precision than much of the Haut-Médoc further south.
 Château Beychevelle, positioned on one of the appellation's higher gravel terraces with direct sightlines to the estuary, draws from that dynamic as directly as any estate in the commune.
-The property's records trace back to 1583, making it one of the longer continuous wine-producing histories in the left bank, and the accumulated data of that span — which vintages rewarded early picking, which tolerated patience — is embedded in how the estate reads its land.
+The property's history traces back to 1583, making it one of the longer continuous wine-producing histories on the left bank.

 Gravel, Drainage, and the Logic of the Plateau